 Help and Support - General information and technical assistance for your VAIO computer.
 To access Help and Support:

-- 1 Click Start and Help and Support. - 2 Choose from the following categories to find the answers you need.
+1 Click Start 🚳 and Help and Support.

+2 Choose from the following categories to find the answers you need.

-Get started with my VAIO Get help with Internet and wireless setup, security setup, personalizing your VAIO computer, creating Recovery Media, and more.
-Use my VAIO Get assistance with your VAIO computer by accessing useful information such as interactive VAIO tutorials, how-to articles, the VAIO technology page, specifications, and system and software information.
-The available information varies depending on the model you purchased.
-You can find useful documentation such as general and model specific user guide on your VAIO computer.
-Troubleshoot my VAIO Maintain and troubleshoot your VAIO computer with the VAIO Care, system restore, backup and recovery, and contact Sony support.
+Get started with my VAIO Get help with Internet and wireless setup, security setup, personalizing your VAIO computer, creating recovery discs, and more.
+Use my VAIO Access interactive help in the form of VAIO tutorials, how-to articles, the VAIO technology page, specifications, and system and software information.
+You can find useful documentation such as below: - VAIO User Guide (This manual) - VAIO Recovery Center User Guide - Information about restoring individual software programs, hardware drivers, and drive partition(s) or your entire built-in storage device to the original factory settings - Software Information Troubleshoot my VAIO Maintain and troubleshoot your VAIO computer with VAIO Care, system restore, backup and recovery, and contact Sony support.

 - □ Program help files May be included with the preinstalled software programs on your computer.
-You may be able to access the help files from the help menu on a specific program. - SmartWi[TM] Connection Utility Help (On selected models only) Information about setting up Bluetooth[®], wireless LAN, GPS, and wireless WAN functions.
+You may be able to access the help files from the help menu on a specific program. - SmartWi[TM] Connection Utility Help Information about setting up Bluetooth[®], wireless LAN, GPS, and wireless WAN functions.